NHOrus/srwq-compilation/episode-15.md

 "You try carting that guy around for a few months, with his mumbling and half-baked speeches, and you'd be the same, Ring.
 You at least had the EX to work on, I've watched every movie and read every book on this Fuesslers 3TB harddrive, and I still had to talk to that crazy bastard to fill out the time."

-ANYTHING IN PARTICULAR YOU'D LIKE TO SAY?
-Sanger Zombolt!
-Fri 12 Feb 2010 08:51:03 No.4518117 Report
->>4518111
-You have a fabulous name.
-Anonymous Fri 12 Feb 2010 08:56:03 No.4518134 Report
->>4518111
-"Have you gone through all the videogames yet?"
-Anonymous Mk-II Fri 12 Feb 2010 08:57:03 No.4518139 Report
->>4518111
-"cool shit.
-BTW since you are the chairwoman of mao industries would you like to make a bussines deal with the Shadow-mirrors once we find the funny green haried warmonger? we are gonna start the fires of war and anihilation but we need someone backing us with parts, weapons and lots of funky prototypes.
-Anonymous Fri 12 Feb 2010 08:58:03 No.4518146 Report
-Quoted By: >>4518163
->>4518111
-so ring is building the EX? interesting.
-Anonymous Fri 12 Feb 2010 09:03:03 No.4518163 Report
-Quoted By: >>4518169
->>4518146
-Suggest the Kusuha-drink engine.

-Or, failing that, an electric flaming chainsword.
-Anonymous Fri 12 Feb 2010 09:08:03 No.4518169 Report
->>4518163
-it would have to be a gravity chainsword.
-Anonymous Fri 12 Feb 2010 09:19:03 No.4518196 Report
-I can't think of too much to say, and I'm still in favour of trying to get Shu's plan out of him.
-Sciencegar Sciencebolt Fri 12 Feb 2010 09:21:03 No.4518204 Report
-Quoted By: >>4518347
 "Well, we can't sit around here forever!
 Jayce, lets warm up the Tausendfuessler and get her course laid in.
 Then we can try some multiplayer.
 I think I have a flash card with Goldeneye on it..."

 "Don't you have to be on your own ship, to pilot your mech?"